 You don’t need to be a skier or snowboarder to spend time in the mountains.
 One thing Whistler’s got in abundance is activities that utilize its vast, wide-open terrain and they do this in lots of different ways.

-It’s hard to squeeze them all into one trip, so we’d suggest setting up camp and opting for a longer stay (there are deals to be had) and working remotely from Whistler so you can take a real crack at some mountain adventures.
+It’s hard to squeeze them all into one trip, so we’d suggest setting up camp and opting for a longer stay (there are deals to be had), so you can take a real crack at some mountain adventures.

 From soaring over them, to scaling them and journeying through them, here is some inspiration for what you can do off the slopes in the mountains this winter.

 We all know and understand that this winter is going to be different, but Whistler is open and ready.
-With gratitude, patience and grace, we’re looking forward to an incredible winter season that’s still got all the components we love, just adjusted.
+With gratitude and patience, we’re looking forward to an incredible winter season that’s still got all the components we love, just adjusted.
 Our activity providers are up and running, with a few tweaks to their operations to make sure we all stay safe this winter.

 - Activity providers have enhanced safety protocols, so look out for signage and read over any communication they send you to make sure you’re aware.

-- Advance reservations are recommended, but with our new normal, most have flexible cancellation policies.
+- Advance reservations are recommended and it’s good to note that most of Whistler’s activity providers have flexible cancellation policies.

-- Expect to fill out forms for self-screening and tracing.
+- Expect to fill out forms for self-screening.

-- Private tours are available for your bubble, so enquire when you book if this is something you’d like to take advantage of.
+- Private tours are available, so enquire when you book if this is something you’d like to take advantage of.